thecsw/MemePolice_bot/README.md

 ## Acknowledgments

-* Fedora tip to jarhill0 for helping rewriting the code, structuring it and making it fancier.
+* Fedora tip to Justin Schwaitzberg for helping rewriting the code, structuring it and making it fancier.

 ## License